-PSY 230 Ecopsychology 3-0-3
+PSY 230 Ecopsychology and

+Environmental Justice 3-0-3

-This course is designed to explore the relationship between psychology and the environment within the ecological context in which we live.
-Students will explore the relationships between mental health, physical health, environmental health, and culture, within a framework of interdependence.
-Students will examine how our attitudes dictate the way we relate to our world.
-Students will explore, develop, and implement solutions to these issues on both theoretical and practical levels.
-Prerequisites PSY 101 or SOC 101.
+This course is designed to explore the relationship between psychology and the environment within the ecological and social context in which we live.
+Students will explore the relationships between environmental health, mental health, and social inequality, within a framework of interdependence.
+We will explore, how minority groups due to structural violence, are exposed to a disproportionate number of environmental hazards that lower the quality of life and lead to poorer health outcomes.
+Students will explore develop and implement solutions to these issues on both theoretical and practical levels.
+Prerequisites PSY 101 or SOC 101 recommended.
+Hours of class per week: 3.
+DEISJ: D.